AidanFahlman/Geography-Based-SEAIRDS/README.md

 Documentation
 ----
-See the `Manual.docx` file located at the root of this repository, `Geographical SEIRDS COVID-19 Model.pdf`, and the README files in folders
+See the `Manual.docx` file located at the root of this repository, and the README files in folders

 Requirements
 ---